nicklockwood/SwiftFormat/README.md

 * The `--self insert` option can only recognize locally declared member variables, not ones inherited from superclasses or extensions in other files, so it cannot insert missing `self` references for those.
 Note that the reverse is not true: `--self remove` should remove *all* redundant `self` references.

 * The `trailingClosures` rule can generate ambiguous code if a function has multiple optional closure arguments, or if multiple functions have signatures differing only by the name of the closure argument.
-For this reason, the rule is disabled by default.
+For this reason, the rule is limited to anonymous closures by default, with a whitelist for exceptions.

 * The `isEmpty` rule will convert `count == 0` to `isEmpty` even for types that do not have an `isEmpty` method, such as `NSArray`/`NSDictionary`/etc. Use of Objective-C collections in Swift code is pretty rare however, as the Swift-ObjC bridge converts them automatically.